nccasia/ncc-python-learning/AWS/Building Serverless Applications with an Event-Driven Architecture.md

 - The workflow managed by state machin `ImageProcessStateMachine`, uses Lambda functions to make sure that each image is the proper file type (`ExtractImageMetadataFunc`, `TransformMetadataFunction`, `ImageValidationFunction`) and uses Amazon Rekognition to ensure that the content is appropriate.
 - lambdas `ResizeFunction`, `WatermarkFunction` resizes and watermarks the images and then generates a PDF proof for the customer to approve `ReadyForBookPrintFunction`, `DigitalBindingFunction`, `LambdaHumanApprovalSendE`.
 - Amazon SNS topic `xxxx-SNSTopicForUserCommunication-xxxx` sends an email to the customer for preview the PDF and approval before sending the job to Amazon SQS.
-- Amazon SQS queue `xxxx-BookPrintQueue-xxxx` sends off the book to the third-party printing service to be printed and shipped to the customer (`PrintVendorTrigger`, `BookprintStateMachine`).
+- Amazon SQS queue `xxxx-BookPrintQueue-xxxx` sends off the book to the third-party printing service to be printed and shipped to the customer (`PrintVendorTrigger`, `BookprintStateMachine` -> `PrintVendorFunction`).

 ## Troubleshooting Serverless Applications